 A tooth becomes weaker and more susceptible to injury or cavities after the enamel has been stripped from the tooth.
 Remineralization allows vital minerals to be applied directly to the tooth which makes it stronger and protects the remaining enamel.

 Special toothpastes are available that contain fluoride and calcium.
 When you brush your teeth with a toothpaste that has these two ingredients you are also remineralizing the teeth.
 The calcium and fluoride toothpaste not only protects your teeth, but it also protects the enamel.

 Tooth veneers do a good job of repairing translucent teeth

 Tooth veneers are an excellent option for patients who have enamel missing from the front of their teeth.
 Veneers are attached to the front of the teeth and can hide any signs of missing enamel.
 If your teeth have damage to both sides then you may be a better candidate for dental crowns.

 Translucent teeth can be covered with Crowns

-When the enamel wears all over the tooth, then enclosing it with a crown is the recommended solution.
+When the enamel wears all over the tooth, enclosing it with a crown is the recommended solution.
 When enamel loss is significant, food can pack between the teeth and cause gum disease.
 Crowns replace the missing contours and contacts.